FENECON Industrial S — Assembly and Operating Instructions

 1.5.
 Structure of warning notices

-If observed, warnings protect against possible personal injury and damage to property and use the signal word to classify the magnitude of the danger.
+Warning notices protect against possible personal injury and damage to property if observed and classify the magnitude of the danger by means of the signal word.

 Warnings are structured according to the SAFE method: